 Suddenly the melting pot of toys came alive!
 Playthings gathered around to study the new arrival.
 There were murmurs about how the cube did not see this one coming.
 Then a shriek came from atop the dresser.
 It was a blue spray bottle with a battery-powered fan on top.
 "Oh, my department store Santa!
 I can't believe he forgot me!
 It is going to be hot on their vacation so now Junior will have to get another one!
 There is no room for two spray bottle fans on the dresser!"
 The misting fan scowled at the puzzled wind-up dog, "Pet dander, it's your fault for distracting the lad and making him forget!"

-"Teams Alpha, Bravo, Foxtrot, on me!" commanded a disembodied voice.
+"Operation Tail Wagging the Dog, on me!" commanded a disembodied voice.
 Ropes lowered from the shelf above.
 Other Major Smith O'Reens figures repelled down to the shelf for inspection of the automaton puppy.
-The contingent of toy soldiers were the same muscle-bound hero but varied in size and quality—one was fully articulated, meticulously detailed, sporting a flocked beard, and another was an injection molded plastic prize from a cereal box.
-Each wore a specialized uniform for specific missions.
+The contingent of toy soldiers were the same muscle-bound hero but varied in size and quality—one was 3D printed, fully articulated, sporting a flocked beard, and another was an injection molded plastic prize from a cereal box.
+Each wore specialized battle rattle for specific missions.
 The parallel universe version was clad in an asymmetrical cape.
 Last to descend was an oversized figure just like the scuba cop Muhammad took with him except outfitted with olive drab safari fatigues and wanted for a crime he didn't commit.